Outlaw Smoked Pork Spare Ribs

 electric knife works well)

-Ribs can be placed wrapped in a 170 degree oven to keep warm for up to 1 hour.
+placed wrapped in a 170 degree oven to keep warm for up to 1 hour.